 Every Vote Counts

-The 2020 elections (Tuesday, November 3) are an opportunity for all of us to make our voices heard on the issues we care about in our communities.
-That’s why Walmart is helping ensure that voters have the information they need to cast their ballots this fall.
-This year, we are once again providing resources to our customers and associates and partnering with Time To Vote, a business-led, nonpartisan coalition that aims to increase voter participation in elections.
+Elections are an opportunity for all of us to make our voices heard on the issues we care about in our communities.
+That’s why Walmart is helping ensure that voters have the information they need to cast their ballots when they have local, state, or federal elections.
+We continue to providing resources to our customers and associates and partner with Time To Vote, a business-led, nonpartisan coalition that aims to increase voter participation in elections.

 Voting Is One of our Most Important Responsibilities as Citizens